Cheanssie/Graphic-Programming-OpenGL---Metalite-Robot/README.md

 ## Technologies Utilization
 We employed C++ for its versatility and performance capabilities, allowing us to efficiently implement complex algorithms and control mechanisms for the robot.
 Besides, leveraging the power of OpenGL, a powerful graphics library, we crafted stunning 3D visualizations and animations to give life to the robot model.

+### Additional Information
+Refer to the documentation for detailed operations